How does Acupuncture help at time of Embryo Transfer?

 - What percentage of their practice is fertility-related?

 - Are they familiar with ART?

 Available for on-site fertility acupuncture for embryo transfer at all Toronto-area IVF clinics.
 This is a 2-hour appointment, which allows plenty of time for the pre and post treatments around your scheduled procedure.
 This appointment requires advance notice and cannot be booked online.
 Please call the office directly for more information and availability.

 UPDATE: during the COVID-19 pandemic most Fertility clinics are not permitting on-site visits by Acupuncturists.
 For that reason we can also offer the pre and post transfer acupuncture treatments at our centrally located office in downtown Toronto.
 Please contact us to inquire about timing of the treatments.

 Registered Acupuncturist, Clinic Founder

 Interested in learning more about Acupuncture to support IVF?
 I’m a Registered Acupuncturist with a Holistic Healthcare practice in Toronto, ON.
-My focus is on reproductive health and fertility.
+My focus is on Women’s Health and fertility.

 DISCLAIMER: Please note the content on this website is intended for informational purposes only.
 It is not intended as a substitute for the advice provided by your physician or other healthcare professional, nor is it meant to diagnose or treat a health problem, symptom or disease.
 Always speak with your physician or other healthcare professional before taking any medication, nutritional supplement or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this website.
 Information provided on this website does not create professional relationship between you and Vital Bloom Wellness or Barbara Poczyniak.